 - 2 teaspoons vanilla extract

-Press the dough evenly into the bottom of the prepared pan, spreading evenly to the edges.
-Set aside.
+- Press the crust into the bottom of the prepared pan, spreading evenly to the edges.

-Pour the cheesecake filling into the pan over the prepared crust.
-Smooth out the top to the edges of the pan and tap the pan against the counter a couple times to release any air bubbles.
+- Pour the cheesecake filling on top of the prepared crust.
+Smooth out the top to the edges of the pan and tap the pan against the counter a couple of times to release any air bubbles.